OFF-PREMISE DINING IS HERE TO STAY. IS YOUR RESTAURANT READY?

 Forward-thinking restaurant operators meet the challenge of off-premise dining with new standards.

 Of all the potential industry-wide disruptors on the horizon, none seems destined to make a greater impact on all restaurants than a sustained surge in off-premise dining.

 Major shifts have already begun with the advent of mobile-friendly online-ordering platforms, takeout-only concepts and new restaurant delivery services.
 Why eat at a sit-down restaurant, the digital natives wonder, when you can surf for a meal online and have it delivered whenever and wherever your stomach demands.

 The question for operators is whether they want to react to this evolution in dining preferences or leverage it to their full advantage.
 After all, the ease of ordering food online is making the act of phoning in an order—even from your mobile device—feel antiquated and inefficient, which should further fuel off-premise dining.
-The National Restaurant Association predicts that 70 percent of meals will be takeout by 2020.
+The National Restaurant Association had predicted that 70 percent of meals would be takeout by 2020.

 In addition, a 2018 study by Morgan Stanley, found that 43 percent of consumers who ordered delivery said takeout replaced a meal at a restaurant.
 In fact, takeout and remote dining is leading to an “incremental cannibalization of dine-in meals,” the report said.

 Forward-thinking operators are already meeting the challenge by establishing new standards for off-premise dining.
 They’re tailoring menus to boost off-site dining sales, creating delivery-only kitchens and rethinking packaging so that hot and cold foods can retain their proper temperatures.
 Although pizza and fast food drive-thru windows once dominated the space, today just about any food—from croquembouche and king crab legs to prime steak and cavatelli with duck confit—can be dispatched with speed and precision.